-Traditional trainers sometimes use the word ‘reinforcement’ to mean building up layers of training, or strengthening a behaviour.
-Even when this training is achieved through punishment, or the elimination of undesirable behaviours.
+Traditional trainers sometimes use the word ‘reinforcement’ to mean building up layers of training, or strengthening a behavior.
+Even when this training is achieved through punishment, or the elimination of undesirable behaviors.

-This is not the true meaning of reinforcement, which either adds a pleasant consequence to a desirable behaviour, or removes an unpleasant one.
+This is not the true meaning of reinforcement, which either adds a pleasant consequence to a desirable behavior, or removes an unpleasant one.

 Inducement and bribes

 A lot of people confuse reinforcement with inducement.
 If you wave a piece of chicken at your dog to get him to come to you, you are not training with reinforcement.